mozilla/fxa/packages/fxa-content-server/docs/query-params.md

 * `fx_desktop_v2` - Firefox Accounts is being used to sign in to Sync on Firefox Desktop using WebChannels.
 * `fx_desktop_v3` - Firefox Accounts is being used to sign in to Sync on Firefox Desktop using WebChannels.
-Adds the `syncPreferencesNotification` capability
+Used to add the `syncPreferencesNotification` capability
 * `fx_fennec_v1` - Firefox Accounts is being used to sign in to Sync on Firefox for Android using WebChannels.
 * `fx_firstrun_v2` - Firefox Accounts is being used to sign in to Sync on the Firefox Desktop firstrun page.
-Adds the `syncPreferencesNotification` capability
+Used to add the `syncPreferencesNotification` capability
 * `fx_ios_v1` - Firefox Accounts is being used to sign in to Sync on Firefox for iOS using CustomEvents.